 A dual-homed host is based on a server with at least two network interfaces.
 The host acts as a router between the network and the interfaces to which it is attached.
 To implement a dual-homed host type of firewall, the routing function is disabled.
 Therefore, an IP packet from one network (for example, the Internet) is not routed directly to the other network (for example, the intranet).
 Systems inside and outside the firewall can communicate with the dual-homed host but cannot communicate directly with each other.

 A dual-homed host blocks direct traffic between the private (protected) network and the Internet.
-The following figure provides an example of a configuration in which a WAN router provides general WAN connectivity, packet filtering, and access to the Novell BorderManager 3.7 server.
-Private network users can access the Internet by using Proxy Services and the Novell IP Gateway, which are running on the Novell BorderManager 3.7 server.
+The following figure provides an example of a configuration in which a WAN router provides general WAN connectivity, packet filtering, and access to the Novell BorderManager server.
+Private network users can access the Internet by using Proxy Services which are running on the Novell BorderManager server.

-The router allows traffic only to and from the Novell BorderManager 3.7 server.
+The router allows traffic only to and from the Novell BorderManager server.
 Break-in is limited to other hosts reachable from the Internet, although any illegal access severely compromises security.